 The accompanying unaudited condensed consolidated financial statements of Marchex, Inc. and its wholly-owned subsidiaries have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles for annual financial statements.
 In the opinion of management, all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2016 are not necessarily indicative of the results that may be expected for the year ending December 31, 2016, or for any other period.
+Operating results for the three and nine months ended September 30, 2016 are not necessarily indicative of the results that may be expected for the year ending December 31, 2016, or for any other period.
 The balance sheet at December 31, 2015 has been derived from the audited consolidated financial statements at that date, but does not include all of the information and notes required by accounting principles generally accepted in the United States of America for complete financial statements.
 These condensed consolidated financial statements and notes should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes included in the Annual Report on Form 10-K for the year ended December 31, 2015 filed with the SEC.

 The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All inter-company transactions and balances have been eliminated in consolidation.
-Certain reclassifications have been made to the condensed consolidated financial statements in the prior period to conform to the current period presentation.

 In April 2015, the Company sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
-As a result, the operating results related to these certain pay-per-click assets are shown as discontinued operations in the condensed consolidated statements of operations for all periods presented.
-In December 2015, the Company sold the remaining Archeo operations.
-The December 2015 disposition did not meet the criteria for discontinued operations, and as a result the operating results are reflected in continuing operations.
+The operating results related to this April 2015 disposition are shown as discontinued operations in the condensed consolidated statements of operations in 2015.
+In December 2015, the Company sold the remaining Archeo operations which did not meet the criteria for discontinued operations, and as a result the operating results are reflected in continuing operations in 2015.
 See Note 12.
-Discontinued Operations and Disposition of the Notes to Condensed Consolidated Financial Statements for further discussion.
+Discontinued Operations, Dispositions, and Other of the Notes to Condensed Consolidated Financial Statements for further discussion.
 Unless otherwise indicated, information presented in the Notes to Condensed Consolidated Financial Statements relates only to the Company's continuing operations.